readium/ts-toolkit/decorator/README.md

     registerDecorationObserver(group: string, observer: DecorationObserver): void
     unregisterDecorationObserver(observer: DecorationObserver): void

+    // Watches an additional element for resize, so decorations relay out when it resizes
+    // even if the document's own size doesn't change (e.g. a sidebar collapsing and the
+    // reading pane reflowing inside it).
+Selector is resolved against the Decorator's document. observeElement(selector: string): void
+    unobserveElement(selector: string): void

     destroy(): void
 }

 interface DecorationControllerConfig {
     // Named style templates.
 Register a template here and reference it by ID in decoration styles. decorationTemplates?: Record<string, HTMLDecorationTemplate>;

+    // CSS selectors to watch for resize from construction, equivalent to calling
+    // observeElement() for each one right after construction. resizeWatchSelectors?: string[];
 }
 ```